 - When the fire alarm goes off proceed to the designated area for your room. - Stay with your class.
-Your teacher will take attendance at your location. - Students shall not take their books, backpack and personal belongings. - Do not pick up or touch any strange objects. - The administration will communicate with you as soon as possible as to what has happened and what is going to happen. - After the all clear bell, you may return to your class. - 2.
-INTRUDER: RUN/HIDE/DEFEND announcement will be made over the PA system. - Students should proceed to the nearest available classroom. - Keep your body inside the classroom and use the door as protection. - If appropriate, flip desks over towards the windows and use them for shields. - Remain absolutely quiet. - Communicate with your phone, but silence notifications and calls. - Do not open the door for anyone until you hear the all-clear bell. - 3.
-SHELTER IN PLACE: an announcement over the PA system for students to proceed to the nearest classroom. - Keep doors and windows closed. - Students should proceed to the nearest classroom.
+Your teacher will take attendance at your location. - Students shall not take their books, backpack and personal belongings. - Do not pick up or touch any strange objects. - The administration will communicate with you as soon as possible as to what has happened and what is going to happen. - After the all clear bell, you may return to your class.

+2. SHELTER IN PLACE: an announcement over the PA system for students to proceed to the nearest classroom.

+- Students should proceed to the nearest supervised classroom.

+- Keep doors and windows closed and locked.

+- Instruction may be able to continue.